ddbj/www/_ddbj/organism-e.md

 ### 2-1.
 In case of species not to be identified  {#not-to-be-identified}
 If the scientific name is unclear and/or unidentified, we adopt a tentative name for the organism.
 The tentative name is made up with the lineage (in many cases, genus names) that as far as submitters could specify.
+Though, tentative names have been assigned to strains, redundant assignments are now avoided.

 **For prokaryotes**